 What is the secret behind normal speech after cleft palate repair surgery?
-This is a question many of my educated patients keep asking… In this medical blog, I would want to make this aspect clear to the non-medical person.
+This is a question that many educated patients keep asking.
+In this medical blog, I would want to make this aspect clear to any non-medical person.

 As a parent or a patient seeking treatment for the cleft palate – look for the following :

-- Surgeons Capability – This even though is the most important factor, is talked about the least.
-You could assess a surgeons capability by the quality and quantity of work already done, ie experience.
-His/ Her training background and also if he/she is a trainer will also give some hints.
-A skillful dedicated surgeon is like a gifted and talented painter and therefore this factor would be the most important point you would want to look into.
+This even though is the most important factor, is talked about the least.
+You could assess a surgeons capability by the quality and quantity of work already done, i.e., experience.
+The surgeon’s training background will also give some hints.
+A skillful dedicated surgeon is like a gifted and talented painter and therefore this factor would be the most important point you should look for.

 Some techniques are better in providing better speech and fewer issues for the kids with cleft palate is the secret.
 For example, radical muscle repair is a good technique.